Supreme Court rules in favour of extending civil partnerships

-No. The judgment doesn’t change the law by itself – but it seems likely that the Government will have to find a stop-gap measure quite quickly until a long-term solution is decided.
+No. The judgment doesn’t change the law on different sex civil partnerships by itself.
+However, it seems the Government will have to find a stop-gap measure quite quickly until a long-term solution is decided.

 What could that long-term solution be?
-The two main options are either to abolish civil partnerships altogether going forwards, their original purpose having been superseded by same sex marriage, or to extend civil partnerships to different sex couples.
+The two main options are either to abolish civil partnerships altogether going forwards with their original purpose having been superseded by same sex marriage.
+Or, to extend civil partnerships to different sex couples.

-Abolishing civil partnerships could be a controversial move as it would remove a right from LGBT people which they currently enjoy.
-It’s highly unlikely that such a decision would be retroactive (so couples already in civil partnerships would not be affected) but it might be perceived as unfairly limiting choice for lesbian and gay couples.
+Abolishing civil partnerships could be a controversial move.
+Doing so would remove a right from LGBT people which they currently enjoy.
+It’s highly unlikely that such a decision would be retroactive, meaning couples already in civil partnerships would not be affected.
+However, it might be perceived as unfairly limiting choice for lesbian and gay couples.

 What about extending civil partnerships, then?
 At first blush this looks relatively straightforward and, besides the possible administrative burden, unlikely to create too many complications.

 We’ve written previously about the differences between same sex marriage and civil partnerships.
-If civil partnerships were to be extended to different sex couples, then lawmakers would have to decide whether those differences (such as provisions around adultery) would continue to apply.
+If civil partnerships were extended to different sex couples, lawmakers would have to decide whether those differences (such as provisions around adultery) would continue to apply.

-Ultimately, whatever the Government decides to do, Parliament will need to have a say in any amendments to the law, so it may be some months before we know definitively what will happen to civil partnerships.
+Ultimately, whatever the Government decides to do, Parliament will need to have a say in any amendments to the law.
+It may therefore be some months before we know definitively what will happen to civil partnerships.

 This judgment certainly adds to the urgency of finding a solution to the current imbalance in the law.